 The turkey products you purchase are completely safe to eat:

-- This is NOT a food safety issue.
+- Avian influenza is NOT a food safety issue.
 All flocks are tested for this virus, well before going to market.
 Any flocks tested positive for the virus are NOT allowed to enter the food supply.

-- All poultry identified with HPAI are prohibited by law from entering the marketplace.
+- All poultry identified with highly pathogenic avian influenza are prohibited by law from entering the marketplace.

 - As a reminder, all poultry and eggs should be handled properly and cooked to an internal temperature of 165° F to kill bacteria and viruses.